igalonso/ServerlessOps/documentation/3_building_your_ci_cd_pipeline/README.md

 Go to the **CodePipeline** console and take a look at all the stages flowing.
 This might take a while but worth seeing!

 After everything is in green, did it work?
 Have you deployed a new API?
-Seems like you haven't!
+Seems like it hasn't!

-You need to go to CloudFormation and Execute the ChangeSet.
+You need to go to CloudFormation and Execute the [ChangeSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).

 1. Select the stack *ServerlessOps-stack*.
 On the down panel, click on *Change sets*.
 2. Click on the Change Set called *ServerlessOps-changeset*.